tektutor/devops-sep-2022/Day4/README.md

 </pre>

 ## ⛹️‍♀️ Lab - Cloning Private GitHub Repository with credentials stored in Ansible vault
+When the below playbook prompts for password, type root@123 as vault password.

 ```
 cd ~/devops-sep-2022
 git pull